Table of Contents

 The petition for having a criminal record sealed requires many documents pertaining to the case, its adjudication and requirements of the disposition.
 Our offices can help you gather this material and ensure that you submit a complete and accurate petition for sealing your juvenile records.

-Meet with a New Jersey Juvenile Crime Defense Attorney Today
+Meet with a New Jersey Juvenile Justice Lawyer Today

 Of you minor-age child has been charged with a crime in New Jersey, contact the Law Offices of Jonathan F. Marshall to speak to an experienced juvenile crimes defense attorney as soon as possible.
 There are opportunities our dedicated attorneys can pursue to keep a criminal a conviction off of your child’s your record.